savysok/diploma/README.md

 The project is currently a work-in-progress and under contstruction.

 ### Features:

-- **modular building system**: create buildings from pre-modeled pieces
+- **modular building system**: create buildings from pre-modeled building pieces (Walls, Floors, Furniture/Appliances)

 - **"_point and click_"**: placement of the modular pieces with the click of a button

 ### TODO: